X2 Student Visa (Semester)

 1. Your passport with a validity period of more than 6 months and two blank visa pages.

-2. Proof of residence within the consular jurisdiction.
+3. Proof of residence within the consular jurisdiction.
 You may submit a driver's license, state ID, utility bill (water, electricity, gas, internet), or bank statement.
-If the minor is unable to provide these items, please submit the parents' documents.
+If a minor is unable to provide these items, submit the parents' documents.

 Additional Materials (Case-by-Case)

-Applicants who have previously held a Chinese visa or residence permit must provide it.
-If still valid, submit the original when delivering physical materials at the Consulate.
+Applicants who have previously held a Chinese visa or residence permit must provide it if requested.
+If you renewed your passport and still have a valid Chinese visa in the old passport, check whether you can travel with both passports instead of applying again; if your personal information or travel purpose has changed, apply for a new visa.
 If unable to provide a previous visa, submit a signed statement indicating when and from which embassy/consulate you applied, and why you cannot provide it.

 Required for applicants whose parents were or are Chinese citizens, but the applicant was born in the US.
 Upload the nationality and residence certificates held by both parents at the time of your birth, your birth certificate (with parents' names), and the passport of both parents.